mpf/ubc-cpsc-406-22-23/index.md

 A student discussion board is hosted on [Piazza][PiazzaLink].
 All course announcements, including upcoming exams and homework deadlines, will appear on Piazza.
 Set your Piazza notifications appropriately.

 \note{[Register](http://piazza.com/ubc.ca/winterterm22021/cpsc406) for the Piazza board.}

+## Grade distribution

+- assignments (5-6): 30%
+- midterm exam: 30%
+- final exam: 40%

+## Collaboration

+Most homeworks involve programming tasks.
+You may collaborate and consult with other students in the course, but you must hand in your own assignments.
+If you have collaborated or consulted with someone while working on your assignment, you must acknowledge this explicitly in your submitted assignment.
+If you are unsure about any of these rules, consult with one of the teaching staff or visit the departmental webpage on [Collaboration and Plagiarism](https://my.cs.ubc.ca/docs/collaboration-plagiarism).

+## Policies

+- No makeup exam for the midterm or final.
+If you missed the midterm exam you must document a justification.
+- To pass the course you must do the assigned coursework, write the midterm and final exams, pass the final exam, and obtain an overall pass average according to the grading scheme.
+- The instructors reserve the right to modify the grading scheme at any time.